gordonthree/esplevel/README.md

 Progress so far:

+code still compiles to fit (via OTA) on an 1mbit ESP01/07 module with 64kbit set aside for SPIFFS intended for a more spacious ESP12 or ESP7s

 added more MQTT topics, now reporting RSSI and also epoch timestamp

 same data is available via websocket server on port 81